IMPORTANT INFORMATION ABOUT YOUR SKYDIVE

 With stunning beaches for swimming, surfing or just relaxing and many bars, restaurants and cafes to choose from, Maspalomas is the perfect Southeast Coast getaway for everyone!
 Only 40 minutes south of Las Palmas, you can explore the area for the day or stay the night for a weekend escape.

 Click here for more visitor information.

 Yes, it is.
 The harness is left a little bit loose to allow movement when securing it to your instructor before you exit the plane.
 It will be tightened again before you exit.

 Your instructor has your goggles.
 You will be told when and how to put them on just before it’s time to jump out.

-How may jumps do the instructors do a day?
+How many times do the instructors jump a day?

 It depends on the season, day of the week and of course, how many customers are booked in any given day.
 During the busy period, the instructor could do up to 12 jumps a day!

 The golf balls are connected to the ripcord, this is what we pull to activate the opening of the main parachute.

 What happens if the parachute doesn’t open?